 It's a handy feature, but one that's certainly not unique to the Moto 360.
 Still, it's a welcome addition and perfect if you constantly want to check on your daily fitness goals.

 A questionable display choice

-The new Moto 360 sports a fully circular, always-on 1.2in OLED display that is generally crisp and bright in general use, and the dedicated direct sunlight mode is more than bright enough to use on a sunny day without having to strain your eyes or run for shade.
+The new Moto 360 sports a fully circular, always-on 1.2in OLED display that's crisp and bright in general use, and the dedicated direct sunlight mode is more than bright enough to use on a sunny day without having to strain your eyes or run for shade.

 Unlike the previous Moto 360, the new variant offers an always-on display.
 It’s not the full experience, displaying a low-res version of your watch face when not active, but it certainly makes it easier to glance at the smartwatch to check the time or incoming notifications without having to rotate the wrist to wake the display.

 The infamous flat tyre isn’t present on the new Moto 360, much to the applause of Moto 360 fans, although we’re not sure that replacing the tyre with a chunky bezel surrounding the display is the right move.

 We’d certainly prefer an edge-to-edge display with a flat tyre, as with the previous-gen, over the display of the current-gen watch.
 It’s certainly an odd move to introduce bezels were there were none, and seems like a step back rather than a step forwards.